The story - short.

 Nobody think that this was a happy experience for the crew - although unforgettable.
-Drifting far out of planned route, turning south to catch the cold roaring forties where the western wind destroyed the rafts and washed through the crew and equipment.
-Such months on sea are not fun, but we have to admit, that hard and bad experience too is experience, as could be fruitful next time they want to try again.
+Drifting far out of planned route, turning south to catch the cold roaring forties where the western wind destroyed their rafts and washed through the crew and equipment.
+Such months on sea are not fun, but we have to admit, that hard and bad experience too is experience, as could be fruitful next time they - or sombody else - want to try again.

 What went wrong for the Norwegians ?

-That can't be their sail and rigging.
-They had mounted a typical Norwegian mono-masted square sail, and that rigging is the most Norwegian rig as is possible to imagine.
+They had mounted a typical Norwegian mono-masted square sail, and that rig is the most Norwegian rigging, as is possible to imagine.
 They have used that rigging the last 1000 years - and they master it to excellence.

-The last suspected is the hull of their rafts.
+The first suspected is the new hull of their rafts.

-What caused this final result was, that the rafters wanted to build "a fast sailing balsa raft".
+That the norsemen changed.
+The rafters wanted to build "a fast sailing balsa raft".